Stable set polytopes and their 1-skeleta: The -skeleton of stable set polytopes

 \section{The $1$-skeleton of stable set polytopes}

-Recall that the \demph{$1$-skeleton} of a polytope $P$ is the graph whose vertices correspond to the $0$-dimensional faces of $P$; and there is an edge connecting two vertices of the graph iff they are the vertices of a $1$-dimensional face of $P$.
+Recall that the \demph{$1$-skeleton} of a polytope $P$ is the graph whose vertices correspond to the $0$-dimensional faces of $P$; and there is an edge connecting two vertices of the graph if and only if they are the vertices of a $1$-dimensional face of $P$.
 One of our main results is the following description of the $1$-skeleton of the stable set polytope of a graph $G$.

 Recall that $\Stab(G)$ denotes the stable sets of $G$. \begin{theorem} Let $\SSP(G)$ be the stable set polytope of a finite simple graph $G = (V, E)$. \begin{enumerate}[noitemsep] \item The vertex set of $\SSP(G)$ is $\{e_A : A \in \Stab(G) \}$.